Abelone, Perlemoen, Klipkous

-Abalone (Haliotis midae) are endemic, slow growing marine snails that take 8 to 10 years to reach legal fishing size making them susceptible to overfishing.
+Abalone (Haliotis midae) are endemic, slow-growing marine snails that take 8 to 10 years to reach legal fishing size making them susceptible to overfishing.
 Beginning in the late 1990’s /early 2000’s, abalone was subject to heavy fishing pressure (much of it illegal) which led to the eventual collapse of the stock.
-As a result, the commercial fishery was closed (February 2008) and then subsequently re-opened a few years later (July 2010) on condition that poaching be substantially reduced.
-In addition, biomass declines are also due to the south east invasion of West Coast Rock Lobster (WCRL), which has indirectly affected abalone populations (DAFF 2014).
+As a result, the commercial fishery was closed (February 2008) and then subsequently re-opened a few years later (July 2010) on condition that poaching is substantially reduced.
+In addition, biomass declines are also due to the southeast invasion of West Coast Rock Lobster (WCRL), which has indirectly affected abalone populations (DAFF 2014).
 The stock has continued to decline whilst poaching has increased by nearly 150%; as a result, abalone remains overfished and over-exploited.

 Abalone are farmed in a flow-through tank system on land which does not lead to freshwater depletion although the effluent water is discharged directly into the sea without prior treatment.
 The discharge is not considered a major concern at present.
 A number of farms are integrating seaweed culture with abalone farming which reduces final waste.
 Abalone culture requires feed inputs.
 Feed is consists of seaweed (wild-caught or farmed) and fishmeal and the majority of this feed can be traced to sustainable sources.
 The habitat alternation caused by farming abalone is minor.
 There have been no serious disease outbreaks recorded to date but this has occurred elsewhere and remains a potential threat to endangered wild stocks.
 Through good management disease, outbreaks can be detected early and controlled.Hand Collection